SPCA Serving Erie County Adoption FAQs

 How can I pay for an adoption?

-Our West Seneca shelter accepts Mastercard, Visa, Discover, personal check or cash.
+Our West Seneca shelter accepts Mastercard, Visa, Discover, or cash.
+No personal checks will be accepted.

 What should I bring with me to adopt an animal?